chiahao3/chiahao3.github.io/_posts/2020-09-05-7-ways-to-convert-velox-emd.md

 ## 3. Python: HyperSpy
 > [http://hyperspy.org/](http://hyperspy.org/hyperspy-doc/current/user_guide/io.html?highlight=data%20format#emd)
 * **Kudos to HyperSpy team that makes this wonderful package!**
-* By far, I think this is the most flexible and useful approach.
+* By far, I think this is the most flexible and powerful approach.
 You can get every image, spectrum, metadata, and do all kinds of post-processing easily.
 * Hyperspy has its GUI option as well.
 * Some Python knowledge is needed, but it's definitely worth it.
 * I'll upload my own emd2tiff script to my GitHub repo in the near future